JACQUELINE E. WHITT, WAR ROOM Editor-in-Chief

 TOM GALVIN, Managing Editor

 Dr. Galvin is Assistant Professor of Leadership Studies at the U.S. Army War College.
 He holds a Doctor of Education degree in human and organizational learning from The George Washington University.
-He was the editor of the recently released book Defense Management: Primer for Senior Leaders and has written education books on organizational change and communication.
+He was the editor of the recently released books Defense Management: Primer for Senior Leaders and Strategic Leadership: Primer for Senior Leaders has written education books on organizational change and communication.
+You can access his entirely leadership and management monograph series on the U.S. Army War College Practitioner’s Corner.
 Dr. Galvin is also a cast member of the international podcast Talking About Organizations that reviews seminal works in organization studies and management science, along with his own spin-off series Reflections on Management.

 MARY FOSTER, Senior Editor